yuvalmGS/gigaspaces-wiki-jekyll/xap97net/transaction-pessimistic-locking.markdown

 ---

+{% summary %}
-{% summary %}In the pessimistic locking approach, your program must explicitly obtain a lock using a transaction on one or more objects before making any changes.{% endsummary %}
+In the pessimistic locking approach, your program must explicitly obtain a lock using a transaction on one or more objects before making any changes.{% endsummary %}